-This commemoration website has been built to introduce readers to Edith Cavell’s story and to present the commemoration plans for October 2015, the centenary of her death.
+This commemoration website has been built to introduce readers to Edith Cavell's story and to present the plans to commemorate the centenary of her death.

 The Belgian Edith Cavell Commemoration Group (BECCG) wishes to thank the following for their generous support in the preparation